ywang04/flask-blog/README.md

 What is Yuora?
 ===
 Yuora is created with Python Flask Framework from scratch.
-Front end uses HTML, CSS, Bootstrap and jQuery.
-The purpose of it is to store information we are interested in and share interesting things with other people.
+Front end uses HTML5, CSS3, JavaScript, jQuery and Ajax.
+Yuora is a social networking website where users can post comments and connect with people who contribute unique insights and quality articles.
 Please feel free to contact Yuora Admin via email yang.wang04@gmail.com if you have any issues.
 Any feedback is welcome.

 Yuora Deployment Guide
 ===